os-lecture/2023S-os-lectures/lec5/p1-memintro.md

 - Physical Address (PA): Used for addressing units at the level of memory chips, corresponding to the **address bus** connected to the processor and CPU
 - Logical address (LA): Used to specify the address of an operand or an instruction when the **CPU executes machine instructions**.
 It is also the address used in user programming
 - Linear Address (or Virtual Address): Similar to a logical address, it is also an unreal address
-   - Logical Address refers to the address before CPU converts it to segment memory management
+   - Logical Address refers to the address before CPU converts it to segmented memory management
-   - Linear Address refers to the address before CPU converts it to page memory management
+   - Linear Address refers to the address before CPU converts it to paged memory management

 ---
 #### Relationship between logical address and physical address